 - Establish a parent-teen driving agreement: Many parents and teens find written agreements help set and enforce clear rules about driving under the influence, cell phone use, following speed limits, night driving, passengers, access to the car, and more.
 AAA offers a free parent-teen driving agreement on its teen driver safety website, TeenDriving.AAA.com.

 TeenDriving.AAA.com has a variety of tools and resources that parents and teens can use for safe driving.
 The online AAA StartSmart program offers great resources for parents on how to become effective in-car coaches as well as advice on how to manage their teen’s overall driving privileges.

-Dan Coon is a Traffic Safety Programs Manager with AAA Washington and a member of the Washington Healthy Youth Coalition.
+Dan Coon is the former Traffic Safety Programs Manager with AAA Washington and a member of the Washington Healthy Youth Coalition.